Good | Worth a Return

 In addition to nice homey pastries, the food menu includes such stylin’ sandwiches as caprese grilled cheese, a brie and apricot jam croissant, and hot ham and cheese made with shaved country ham on sourdough.
 There’s a good measure of cultural dissonance to find fried bologna (thick cut) and cheese sandwiched in a length of artisan French bread, but it works: an epicurean Appalachian breakfast sandwich.

 The storefront is cavernous and comfortable with miscellaneous accommodations and grandma’s-attic decor.
-Starting at 7am, it is a dandy opportunity to open one’s eyes before a trip through the Cumberland Plateau.
+Open at 7am, it is a dandy opportunity to open one’s eyes before a trip through the Cumberland Plateau.